-Point source pollution - water pollution coming from a single identifiable point, such as a sewage-outflow pipe
+Point source pollution - water pollution coming from a single identifiable point, such as a sewage-outflow pipe deplete the oxygen required to support most marine life in bottom and near-bottom water.
+(National Oceanic and Atmospheric Administration)"

 Non-point source pollution - pollution collected as water washes off a large area.
 Could include pesticides, soil particles, and so on.